 Section 1: Positions

-There shall be committees consisting of, but not limited to, Educational Outreach, Campus Activities, Social, Professional Development, and Corporate Relations.
+There shall be committees consisting of, but not limited to, K-12 Outreach, Professional Development, Social, and Fundraising.
+Each committee shall have a chair to run the committee, with duties as described in Article V, Section 2.

 Section 2: Duties

-Educational Outreach Chair
+K-12 Outreach Chair

-The Educational Outreach Chair shall be responsible for planning and overseeing all events and activities that extends beyond the campus community for educational purposes.
+The K-12 Outreach Chair shall be responsible for planning and overseeing all events and activities that extend beyond the campus community for educational purposes.

-The Educational Outreach Chair will lead a committee of members to coordinate and execute educational outreach programs that are beneficial to the membership and intended audience.
+The K-12 Outreach Chair will lead a committee of members to coordinate and execute educational outreach programs that are beneficial to the membership and intended audience.

-The Educational Outreach Chair will assist all Executive Board members with their duties when necessary.
+The K-12 Outreach Chair will assist all Executive Board members with their duties when necessary.

-Campus Activities Chair
+Professional Development Chair

-The Campus Activities Chair shall be responsible for planning and overseeing all events and activities that are beneficial to the membership and Stevens’ community.
+The Professional Development Chair shall be responsible for planning and overseeing all events, whose focus is professional development, including but not limited to conferences, lectures, educational workshops, and scholarship opportunities.

+The Professional Development Chair shall be responsible for serving as the liaison for corporate partners and shall plan and execute events with said partners.

-The Campus Activities Chair will lead a committee of members to coordinate and execute these events and activities.
+The Professional Development Chair will lead a committee of members to coordinate and execute programs and events that are beneficial to the membership and intended audience.

-The Campus Activities Chair will assist all Executive Board members with their duties when necessary.
+The Professional Development Chair will assist all Executive Board members with their duties when necessary.

 Social Chair

-The Social Chair shall be responsible for planning and overseeing all events and activities that are social in nature for the SWE membership.
+The Social Chair shall be responsible for planning and overseeing all events and activities that are beneficial to the SWE membership and Stevens community.

 The Social Chair will lead a committee of members to coordinate and execute these events and activities.